 NOTE: To get an accurate return of searched objects when using filters, any changes made to the pagination should be made before applying the filters and executing the search.
 Changing the items per page setting at the bottom of the Web Console when object type filters are applied is not supported.

-To access the search feature in the Web Console, navigate to Management > Search.
+To access the search feature in the Delegation and Configuration Console, navigate to Account and Resource Management and click Accounts and Resources in the view pane.

 Using Wild Characters